ElucidataInc/ElMaven/README.md

 * Pathway visualizer
 * Isotopic flux animator

-Elmaven is robust, faster and with more user friendly features compared to Maven.
+El-MAVEN is robust, faster and with more user friendly features compared to Maven.

 ## Bugs and feature requests

-Existing bugs and feature requests can be found on [El-maven github issue page](https://github.com/ElucidataInc/ElMaven/issues).
+Existing bugs and feature requests can be found on [El-MAVEN github issue page](https://github.com/ElucidataInc/ElMaven/issues).
 Please search existing bugs and feature requests before you file a bug or request a feature.

 ## Documentation
-Elmaven user documentation can be found on the [GitWiki](https://github.com/ElucidataInc/ElMaven/wiki) page.
+El-MAVEN user documentation can be found on the [GitWiki](https://github.com/ElucidataInc/ElMaven/wiki) page.

 ## Contributing
 You are welcome to contribute.
 Please go through our [contributing guidelines](https://github.com/ElucidataInc/ElMaven/blob/develop/CONTRIBUTING.md) and [code of conduct](https://github.com/ElucidataInc/ElMaven/blob/develop/CODE_OF_CONDUCT.md).
-These guidelines include directions for coding standards, opening issues and development guidelines.
+These guidelines include directions for coding standards, filing issues and development guidelines.

 Pull requests must include relevant unit tests.
 All the functional features are to be tested before committing the code.
 ## Contributors